Facebook overhauls news feed to focus on friends and family

-The social network said Thursday that it's overhauling the news feed prioritize posts from family and friends, as opposed to ones from brands and publishers.
+CEO Mark Zuckerberg said Thursday the company is overhauling the news feed to prioritize posts from family and friends, as opposed to ones from brands and publishers.

-That means fewer news articles, and more baby pictures and status updates from your aunt or coworker.
+That means its 2 billion users will see fewer news article, viral videos or other media content.
+Instead, they'll see more baby pictures or status updates from your aunt or coworker.
+The change is the biggest tweak the social network has made to the news feed -- essentially the soul of Facebook -- in years.

+The idea is to allow people to have more "meaningful interactions" and to try to make sure their well-being isn't hurt by spending time on Facebook.
+Last month, the company released a report how people consume content on Facebook, and the different ways it can be positive or negative for you.
+Passively scrolling and reading things can have negative effects, whereas being more interactive -- "liking" posts and writing comments -- can be positive.

-"I'm changing the goal I give our product teams from focusing on helping you find relevant content to helping you have more meaningful social interactions," CEO Mark Zuckerberg wrote on his Facebook page.
+"We feel a responsibility to make sure our services aren't just fun to use, but also good for people's well-being," Zuckerberg wrote on his Facebook page.
+"I'm changing the goal I give our product teams from focusing on helping you find relevant content to helping you have more meaningful social interactions."

+Facebook has been under intense scrutiny as it grapples with its scale and influence.
+Its almighty algorithms have the power to decide what people see online, and the thinking is that can have an effect on how they view the world.
+The company, along with rivals Twitter and Google, have been in the hot seat with lawmakers for the role the platform played in the 2016 election.
+Russian trolls abused the service to try to sway the result and sow discord among Americans.

+Earlier this month, Zuckerberg said his annual challenge for the year is to "fix" some of the problems that have spread on Facebook, like hate and abuse.

-He also acknowledged that the company's business could take a short-term hit as a result of the change -- but it was an important move to make anyway.
+On Thursday, Zuckerberg also acknowledged that the company's business could take a short-term hit as a result of the change.
+For example, publishers, businesses and other brands rely on Facebook's new feed for distribution.
+Still, Facebook felt this was an important move to make anyway.

 "By making these changes, I expect the time people spend on Facebook and some measures of engagement will go down.
 But I also expect the time you do spend on Facebook will be more valuable," he wrote.
 "And if we do the right thing, I believe that will be good for our community and our business over the long term too."